(Rough Notes of a paper read to the Baptist Union of Victoria, sometime in 1999).

 to many options.
 Barry Jones (Sleepers Awake!
 Technology and the

-, Melbourne OUP, 1983) has written the best Australian
+Future of Work, Melbourne OUP, 1983) has written the best Australian

 book on futurism.
 And among evangelical Christians, Tom Sine's